lululombard/CertRemainTime/README.md

 windexi and Animus120 for their certs (buggy if one of them didn't have the ExpirationDate key)

+Slouther for his crash report that helped me to find the AM/PM bug

 # More info

 This package is also licensed under WTFPL.